-4. WIN-ners' 3x3 Campaign - A WIN Mentoring Chain
+6. WIN-ners' 3x3 Campaign - A WIN Mentoring Chain

 - a.
-Each WIN-ner will mentor a team of least three new women, and cultivate the same vision in them (i.e. winning and mentoring three others for Christ). - b.
+Each First-Generation WIN-ner will mentor a team of least three women, and inculcate the same vision in them (i.e. winning and mentoring three others for Christ).
+These three will be called Second-Generation WIN-ners. - b.
+Each of the Second Generation WIN-ners will carry on the mentoring with another three to inculcate the same vision in them (i.e. winning and mentoring three others for Christ).
+These new three will be called Third-Generation WIN-ners. - c.
 The chain of mentoring will be continued through all WIN-ners to add exponential growth to their churches and, ultimately, to the kingdom of God.